-The scalene and suboccipital muscles are most effectively stretched in conjunction with strengthening of the weakened postural muscles including the upper thoracic extensors and the deep cervical flexors.
+The scalene muscles (side of the neck) and suboccipital muscles (lower back of head and top of neck) are most effectively stretched in conjunction with strengthening of the weakened postural muscles, including the upper thoracic extensors and the deep cervical flexors.

-The following neck strengthening exercises can help relieve neck pain:
+The following neck strengthening exercises can help relieve neck pain related to poor posture.

 In This Article:

-A more advanced exercise that strengthens the muscles of the shoulder girdle as well as the neck and upper back is the prone cobra exercise.
-This is done lying on the floor face down.
-The face down position uses gravity as resistance in the strengthening process.
+The prone cobra is a more advanced exercise that strengthens the muscles of the shoulder girdle as well as the neck and upper back.
+This exercise is done lying on the floor face down and uses gravity as resistance in the strengthening process.